 DENOISE projects 2 professional offers a wealth of different filters, so that the best result can be achieved for every image with the least amount of effort.
-You have here the choice between a total of 69 post-processing effects that you can combine with each other as well as change individually.
+Here, you can choose between a total of 69 post-processing effects which you can combine with each other as well as change individually.

-If you want to have a good grasp of how these different filters work, then it is best to experiment on different images until you know what kind of effect each filter has on the image.
-To ease you into working with DENOISE projects 2 professional, you will find below a list of every filter and effect in chronological order.
+If you want to have a good grasp of how these different filters work, it is best to experiment on different images until you know what kind of effect each filter has on the image.
+To ease you into working with DENOISE projects 2 professional, you will find a list of every filter and effect in chronological order below.
 Please be aware that different filters can have totally different results when used on different images.

 Reducing haze & fog:

 This effect reduces haze and fog in an image.

 Film grain – analogue:

 The analogue film grain simulates a photographic film-coating with different ISO numbers and grain sizes.
 This creates a realistic film grain.

 By adding film grain, you can give your image that well-known cinematic look.

 The image will be covered with a fractal film grain.

 Note: The higher you set the iteration, the more gradiently the effect will be calculated.